 Enter “Maria” and The Shoebox Project.

-The Shoebox Project for Women is a national registered charity that helps local women impacted by homelessness through the collection and distribution of gift-filled Shoeboxes and messages of support.
-For ten years now, festively decorated Shoeboxes, filled with items that show respect, empathy, and practical value, have been distributed by the charitable campaign.
+The Shoebox Project for Women is a national registered charity that helps local women impacted by homelessness through the collection and distribution of gift-filled shoeboxes and messages of support.
+For ten years now, special festively decorated Shoeboxes, filled with items that show respect, empathy, and practical value, have been distributed by the charitable campaign.

-The fact that respect, empathy, and value need to be extended to some professional women is also highlighted in the visual montage and art installation.
+The fact that respect, empathy, and value also need to be extended to some professional women is also highlighted in the visual montage and art installation.

 # # #